 Location: Fort Bay, Saba

 The rain cleared up just as we exited the jungle and were deposited right on the main road outside of Windward.
 Ian M told us we had two hours to do as we pleased, and we were let loose.
-First order of business for me whenever I enter a new town is to find the grocery store to sate my appetite for snacks not available on the boat.
-The selection at an islands grocery store heavily impacts my overall rating of that island; on that note, Saba gets a 10/10.
+The first order of business for me whenever I enter a new town is to find the grocery store to sate my appetite for snacks not available on the boat.
+The selection at an island grocery store heavily impacts my overall rating of that island; on that note, Saba gets a 10/10.
 Stepping into the small grocery store, I briefly forgot I was in the Caribbean.
 Prices were listed in US dollars, and everything on the shelves was made in the US of A. For all of their charm.
 The French islands were seriously lacking in the grocery store department.
 Upon leaving Saba’s store, I was in a very good mood.
-Second order of business was to try the local cuisine, another important metric in the overall island rating.
-Across the street was what I could only describe as the ultimate “American food” restaurant; with a little bit of everything, from “Americanized” Mexican food, to burgers, to fish, to fried foods.
+The second order of business was to try the local cuisine, another important metric in the overall island rating.
+Across the street was what I could only describe as the ultimate “American food” restaurant, with a little bit of everything, from “Americanized” Mexican food, to burgers, to fish, to fried foods.
 It was an amalgamation of everything a tourist visiting the US for the first time might expect to find.